-The Department of Kinesiology & Health Education has multiple areas of graduate study.
-These include Health Behavior & Education, Exercise Science, Sport Management, and Physical Culture and Sport.
+The Department of Kinesiology and Health Education has multiple areas of graduate study.
+These include Health Behavior and Education, Exercise Science, Sport Management, and Physical Culture and Sport.
 At the Doctoral level, these programs train students to conduct cutting-edge research.
 At the master's level, students have the option of a research or an applied focus.

 Our diverse alumni network demonstrates our students’ abilities to take the skills learned from the classroom and the laboratory, and apply these for the betterment of the people of Texas, the United States and throughout the world.

 Gain the necessary experience for a research, academic, or applied career in health promotion, health education, and public health.
 Our graduate programs provide a multidisciplinary perspective on health and well-being across the lifespan.
 Our M.Ed. and M.S. programs prepare practitioners and researchers for leadership roles in government agencies, community health care settings, higher education, public schools, business and industry, and non-profit health agencies.
 Our doctoral program prepares students for academic and research careers.M.S. and M.Ed.
 Ph.D.

 Learn to excel in a rapidly expanding sport and fitness industry with a master’s degree in Sport Management.
 Our M.Ed. program encourage students to gain practical industry experience through their dynamic coursework and internships.
 Our program is closely connected to both UT’s Athletic Department which is recognized as one of the flagship collegiate “businesses” in America.
 We also offer an M.S. program which focuses on research and contributes to real-world scenarios in sport management.